 Further interventions are in the pipeline too.
 In particular, there has been discussion about making pre-ART more attractive to patients, which may also be expected to bring benefits.

 Immidiate ART has been talked about --- there has been debate about the benefits clinically and on transmission.
 But, ultimatelyt, what we are finding here is that the pragmatic benefits of not loosing someone who presents to care is powerful.
-This is consistent with the story from {New sydeny rosen trial about same day treat RapIT
+This is consistent with the story from {New sydeny rosen trial about same day treat RapIT}.
+This represents a very different approach to the strengthen the pre-ART route.
+Under current assumption, these two options have about the same impact and cost and both can be recommended on this basis.

+However, population perspective reveals loci of deaths and clinic-focussed interventions, though cheap and do-able and good, will not bring the largest impacts.
+Large number of deaths exist outside the clinic among persons never diagnosed.

+Data from ALPHA Network (CITe ; hoW?) confirms that picture.